AlexFergestad/Software-QA-Frameworks-Guide/JMeter/JMeter-WhatIsIt.md

 ## Why it is used
 - Simulates multiple users to test system performance.
 - Measures response times, throughput, and error rates.
-- Useful for web apps, APIs, databases, and more.
+- Useful for web apps, APIs, databases, HTTP calls, FTP calls, web sockets, and more.

 ## Notes
 - Open-source and widely supported.
 - Has GUI and CLI options.
+- Also supports the Groovy scripting engine.
+- Supports record and playback.